Skip to content

 • Discretionary (entertainment, travel)

 That number is your baseline burn rate in your current location.
 Now research the same categories in 5–10 target nodes using tools like Numbeo or direct local inquiries.
 The multiplier shows up immediately.
-Example: a $3,500/month burn rate in Toronto might become $900/month in Medellin — a 73% reduction, or $31,200/year freed.
-That’s not frugality.
+Example, using current numbers rather than optimistic ones: a $3,500/month burn rate in Toronto becomes roughly $1,100–$1,800/month in Medellin for a single person including central rent (Numbeo, July 2026) — call it a 50–68% reduction, or $20,000–$28,000 a year freed.
+You will see $900/month quoted around the internet; that is a lean, outer-neighbourhood, long-lease number, not what a newcomer on a three-month furnished let actually pays.
+Even at the conservative end, that’s not frugality.
 That’s structural advantage.

 Phase 2: Remote Architecture (Decouple Work From Location)